Students Across The Country Had Powerful Messages Of Solidarity For The Parkland Shooting Survivors

 “#NeverAgain we stand with you.
 We will never let this happen to anyone else again.”

-For students at Las Vegas' Advanced Technologies Academy high school, walking out of school to protest gun violence was undeniably tied to the shooting on the Las Vegas strip in October last year, where a gunman shot and killed 58 people.
+For students at Las Vegas' Advanced Technologies Academy high school, walking out of school to protest gun violence was inextricably tied to the shooting on the Las Vegas strip last October, where a gunman shot and killed 58 people.

 “#NeverAgain we stand with you.
-We will never let this happen to anyone else again," said Ian Green, 17, is a senior at the school and organizer of Wednesday's walk out.
+We will never let this happen to anyone else again," said Ian Green, 17, a senior at the school and organizer of Wednesday's walkout.

-Tyler Hamilton, a senior at the school and survivor of last year's attack, nearly lost his best friend when she was shot in the back during the shooting.
+Tyler Hamilton, a senior at the school and survivor of last year's attack, nearly lost his best friend when she was shot in the back during the Las Vegas shooting.

 "The best thing I can tell you is you have your ups, you have your downs, you just got to stay strong.
-I get up every morning and not every day is perfect, for me I put on my boots and try to greet that day with a clear head and a clear mind," he said.
-"You’ve got to just, I don’t want to say put it away but you can’t let it dictate your life.
-Make it the driving force not something that drags you down."
+I get up every morning and not every day is perfect," said Hamilton.

+"For me, I put on my boots and try to greet that day with a clear head and a clear mind," he said.
+"You’ve got to just, I don’t want to say put it away, but you can’t let it dictate your life.
+Make it the driving force, not something that drags you down."

 Steven Oloya, a junior at the school, said he walked out because he didn't want to be afraid of the possibility of a mass shooting at his school anymore.